 Meat and poultry

-- Meat or poultry is a side dish and shouldn't be consumed daily.
+- Meat or poultry is a side dish, and you shouldn't consume them daily.

 - Try to eat red meat once a week, as well as poultry.